 - Have children sit with their legs crossed on the floor, on a carpet or a mat.
 Make sure that they keep their spines straight.

 - Place both palms together at the center of their chest.

 - With closed eyes, have them take big, deep balloon breaths.
 (A balloon breath is when a deep breath is inhaled, while simultaneously raising the hands over the head, in the shape of a large balloon.
 As the children exhale slowly, their hands should come back to the joined position at the center of the chest).

 - Have them try to take at least three balloon breaths in a sitting.

-- Once the children have mastered this exercise, encourage a visualization technique: Have them try breathing balloon breaths in and out through their foreheads, through a point in the middle of the eyebrows.
+- Once the children have mastered this exercise, encourage a visualization technique: Have them try breathing balloon breaths in and out through their imagination.

-- Have children sit on the floor cross-legged, spine straight, palms together, at the center of the chest.
+- Have children sit on the floor legs crossed, spine straight, palms together, at the center of the chest.